igorski/fogpad/README.md

 #### The flexible way : pointing towards an external SDK build / supporting VST2

-If you wish to use a different SDK version (for instance to reuse an existing build elsewhere on your computer, for instance to target VST2.4 builds), you can invoke all build scripts by providing the `VST3_SDK_ROOT` environment variable, like so:
+In case you wish to use a different SDK version (for instance to reuse an existing build elsewhere on your computer or to target VST2 builds), you can invoke all build scripts by providing the `VST3_SDK_ROOT` environment variable, like so:

 ```
 VST3_SDK_ROOT=/path/to/prebuilt/VST3_SDK sh build.sh
 ```

+After [getting the Steinberg SDK](https://www.steinberg.net/developers/) you must generate a release build of its sources.
-To first generate a release build of the SDK, execute the following commands from the root of the Steinberg SDK folder:
+To do this, execute the following commands from the root of the Steinberg SDK folder:

 ```
 cd vst3sdk